 Lightweight

-Boots in this lightweight category are, not surprisingly, light and flexible but tough enough for a longer day hike or short overnight backpacking trip.
-Options range from the more traditional Keen Targhee III to the light and fast Salomon X Ultra 4 Mid.
+Boots in this lightweight category are, not surprisingly, light and flexible but also still tough enough for a longer day hike or short overnight backpacking trip.
+Options range from the more traditional Keen Targhee IV to the light and fast Salomon X Ultra 4 Mid.
 Waterproof liners are the norm, but they’re typically the less expensive type (read: non Gore-Tex).
 Materials used in the construction trend toward a heavy use of mesh and nylon with leather mixed in.
 This keeps cost and weight down, but doesn’t make them as durable as some pricier full-leather options.
 You also won’t see as stiff of a structure, as the boot’s shank and support won’t be very substantial.
 As long as you’re not carrying a heavy pack, that shouldn’t be a deterrent.

 Hiking boots (Merrell Moab 3 Mid closeup)

-Merrell's Moab 3 is a popular lightweight option
+Merrell's Moab 3 is a popular lightweight option | Credit: Jason Hummel

 The popularity of trail running shoes for hiking and backpacking has spawned a new variation in this lightweight category of over-the-ankle trail runners.
 The basic concept is to take a popular running shoe like Hoka's Speedgoat or Altra’s Lone Peak and bring the collar and lacing system up a few inches.
 This provides a light boost in protection and support from a low-top trail runner but retains the lightweight, cushy, and fast feel of that footwear category.
 As we’ve found, however, there are a number of compromises, including durability, toe and foot protection from the thin materials, and support in technical terrain or when carrying a heavy load.
-But those that like to move fast and light and even mix in some running during their adventures may find that the pros of a nimble boot like Altra’s Lone Peak Hiker 2 outweigh the cons.
+But those who like to move fast and light and even mix in some running during their adventures may find that the pros of a nimble boot like Altra’s Lone Peak Hiker 2 above outweigh the cons.

 Hiking boots (profile of Arc'teryx Aerios Mid)